 The usual units to assess inequality are households, because the possibility to experience economic wellbeing is strongly connected to households (see section 2.2 on page 4).
 In tax data, however, the units are represented according to administrative rules.
 Tax units therefore neither represent individuals in every case nor true households.
 Tax units rather represent individuals and couples, but only couples, who are married or officially registered.
 This doesn’t imply that those couples live together, as it is needed to satisfy the definition of a household.
 On the other hand, is it quite likely that more than one tax unit live in the same household (unmarried/unregistered couples, see Müller and Schoch (2014, 99)).
 It is therefore not directly possible to elicit households and household income from tax data.
 This might influence the assessment of inequality development, taking into account the change from traditional household and family structures over the last century.

-To examine the sensitivity of inequality in regard to the statistical unit, we look (a) at Gini-coefficent with and without equivalence scale and we compare the distribution out of tax data with the weigthed distribution of survey data [besser beschreiben was wir gemacht haben und was aus dem Vergleich raus kommt]
+To examine the sensitivity of inequality in regard to the statistical unit, we look (a) at Gini coefficents with and without equivalence scale and we (b) compare the distribution out of tax data with the distribution of survey data using relative distribution methods.
+The HBS data come with weights which are supposed to correct the sampling bias.
+We use these weights to build the survey data distribution to get a fair benchmark for the tax data distribution.

-Was zeigen die Ergebnisse

 The main issue concerning the unit of analysis is not easy to solve with tax-data, because the concepts of tax-units and households are not perfectly congruent (we will take up this issue, when comparing survey data and the FTA tax data later on.)
 However we can examine how the assessment of inequality is affected by the implementation of equivalence scale.
 We do this by looking at Gini-time series for net income with and without implementation of an equivalence scale.
 The scale is constructed by using information out of tax data.
 The incomes of single households are divided by 1 (no change), for married tax units the equivalence-factor is 1.5.
 For every child and person supported by the tax-unit a value of 0.3 is added to the denominator.
 These measures are provided directly by the FTA and are not calculated by us.
 Because excluding the group of not-taxed leads to a longer time-series we provide four time-series in total (two possibilities to compare the effect of an equivalence scale).